saurabh1294/book-manager/README.md

 cd book-manager and then run npm install

+## To launch this application
-Run yarn start:mock to start server on port 4200.
+Open a terminal and run command yarn start:mock to start server on port 4200.
+Open another terminal and run node mocks/mock.server.js.
+This will start server at port 3456 to serve static data in the form of web service

-Run yarn run test:coverage to run test cases and generate coverage reports Run yarn run test:console to get detailed logs of test cases being run
+Run command yarn run test:coverage to run test cases and generate coverage reports Run command yarn run test:console to get detailed logs of test cases being run